Triangle of Death (Iraq): Post-invasion violence

 After the fall of the Ba'athist government, the area's population suffered from unemployment.
 One city in the north of Babil Governorate, Al Hillah, was a frequent target of insurgent attacks.
 On 28 February 2005, al Hillah saw the deadliest suicide bombing in the Iraq War until that point, when 125 Iraqis were killed.
 At 9:30 in the morning, a suicide bomber struck a crowd of recruits for police and other government jobs waiting outside for their physicals.
 Casualties were also suffered at a nearby vegetable market.
 Other suicide attacks occurred in al Hillah on 30 May 2005 (20 killed), 30 May 2006 (12 killed), and 30 August 2006 (12 killed).
 On 16 July 2005, the town of Musayyib was attacked in a suicide bombing in one of the most savage attacks of the war until that point, when an insurgent detonated his explosive belt in a crowded marketplace beside a fuel truck containing cooking gas, exploding the truck and killing 98 Iraqis.

 The Triangle of Death often saw catastrophic attacks like these due to the proximity to both Baghdad and Fallujah-Ramadi area, where suicide bombers usually met before heading to their intended targets.
 The Triangle of Death also was used as the staging area for attacks in Baghdad, specifically the 24 October 2005 attack on the Palestine Hotel.
 The Triangle of Death saw several deadly sectarian attacks during the 2007 Ashura processions.

-Even though most insurgent attacks in the Triangle of Death were against Iraqi civilian and Iraqi government forces, U.S. forces were also the target of many attacks.
+Even though most insurgent attacks in the Triangle of Death were against Iraqi civilians and Iraqi government forces, U.S. forces were also the target of many attacks.